Ukraine

 • In practice, the SMS officials often request applicants to collect and submit documents prior to submitting the application, such as consulate certificates, birth certificates, and documents confirming the place of residence.
 It has been reported that SMS officials sometimes orally refuse to accept an SDP application if such documents are not provided.
 Due to issues in contacting consulates, the SMS proposes that applicants contact the consulates themselves, which requires applicants to pay high consular fees.
 Issues have been reported for stateless people who need to obtain confirmation of non-possession of Russian and Belarussian nationality from the relevant consulates, as they are not operational in Ukraine due to the war.

-• There is clear guidance for decision-makers on the assessment of evidence, and measures are in place to facilitate substantive equality in the SDP for unaccompanied minors, those without legal capacity, people with low literacy levels, disabled people, and those with health conditions that prevent them from attending appointments.
+• Measures are in place to facilitate substantive equality in the SDP for unaccompanied minors, those without legal capacity, people with low literacy levels, disabled people, and those with health conditions that prevent them from attending appointments.
 The SMS is also obliged to provide free translation and interpretation for the application, but in most cases, applicants are required to provide notarised translations of the documents issued in foreign languages.

 • There is no evidence of errors in decision-making so far.